nicklockwood/ShapeScript/docs/ios/materials.md

 The parameter for the `texture` command is the name of an external image file to display.
 The name can include either an absolute or relative file path, enclosed in double quotes.
 If a relative path is used it should be specified relative to the ShapeScript file that references it.

-The texture name can be constructed dynamically by using the [text interpolation](text.md#interpolation) feature, which is sometimes useful if, for example, you have multiple texture files with a common prefix or suffix:
+The texture name can be constructed dynamically by using [string interpolation](text.md#interpolation), which is useful if you have multiple texture files with a common prefix or suffix:

 ```swift
 for n in 1 to 5 {